sonyarianto/docker-compose-mysql-with-adminer/README.md

 ## Usage (stop server)

-To shutdown database without delete the data that already created
+To shutdown database without remove the container.

 ```
 docker-compose stop
 ```

-To shutdown database and delete all data that already created
+To shutdown database and remove the container.
 ```
 docker-compose down
 ```

+Is data that already created will gone?
+No, since in the Docker Compose file you can see that we utilize data container named `mysql_db_data_container` to store the MySQL data.

 ## MySQL credential